stungeye/Rosalind-Ruby/Counting DNA Nucleotides/README.md

-## Rosalind Counting DNA Nucleotides Challenge
+## Rosalind Counting DNA Nucleotides Challenge: SOLVED

 A string is simply an ordered collection of symbols selected from some alphabet and formed into a word; the length of a string is the number of symbols that it contains.